This knowledge path directs readers to a selection of current, high-quality

 Trends is a nonprofit, nonpartisan research organization providing research

 and data to inform decision-making that affects families.
-Also see the Child Trends DataBank and the LINKS
+Also see the Child Trends DataBank.

 - Guttmacher Institute.